Caris LeVert Broke Wayne Ellington's Ankles With A Brutal Crossover

-Caris LeVert may only be a rookie, but he knows the most important rule of basketball—if you’re gonna break someone’s ankles, you better hit the shot.
+Caris LeVert may only be a rookie, but he knows the most important rule of basketball: if you’re gonna break someone’s ankles, you better hit the shot.

 The Brooklyn Nets rookie crossed up Wayne Ellington on Wednesday in the third quarter of the Nets’ home game against the Miami Heat.
 But this wasn’t just an ordinary crossover to create some space.
 LeVert put the Heat shooting guard on ice skates and threw that dude down a goddamn mountain.